ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 ![Trusted profile entity type](images/trusted-profiles-hidden/IAM_TrustedProfile_create.png){: caption="Trusted profile types" caption-side="bottom"}

-Learn about trusted profiles
-- what is a TP
-- what are the supported use cases
-- what is needed to use a TP

-### Trusted profile use cases
+## Trusted profile use cases
 {: #trusted-profile-for-enterprise-security-use-cases}

 Trusted profiles are identities within {{site.data.keyword.cloud_notm}}.
 They can be members of IAM access groups and thereby have assigned access privileges.
 Similar to users and service IDs, you can also directly assign access to trusted profiles.
-The distinguishing feature is the ability to configure a trusted profiles, so that specific identities or resources can act under its identity.
+The distinguishing feature is the ability to configure a trusted profile, so that specific identities or resources can act under its identity.
 These identities and resources might be even located in other accounts.
 Thus, on a high level, ***the*** use case for using trusted profiles is to allow administrative work
 - with a given set of privileges
 - under a specific identity
 - for identities or resources identified by a set of properties configured as part of the trusted profile.